-During the launching of the registry phases (Sunrise, Landrush, General Availability), we do our best to send the requests that our customers have made before anyone else to the registry, in order to increase their chances to obtain the desired domain names.
+During the launching of the registry phases (Sunrise, Landrush, General Availability), we do our best to send the requests that our users have made before anyone else to the registry, in order to increase their chances to obtain the desired domain names.

-Registration error If, despite our best efforts, the registration failed (the domain was already registered during a previous phase, the term is reserved, etc.), you have the possibility of being refunded in certain cases.
+If, despite our best efforts, the registration failed (the domain was already registered during a previous phase, the term is reserved, etc.), you have the possibility of being refunded in certain cases.

 If the registration failed in the General Availability phase, you can obtain a refund for your order.
 If you make the request to our support team, they can cancel your order after it goes into error, and then the corresponding amount of your order will be credited to your prepaid account.
 You can then use this credit to pay for other orders on our website, or even ask for it to be refunded.

 In the event that a registration failed during the Sunrise or Landrush phases, the fees are not refunded by Gandi (since we are not refunded by the registry), except for when there is a specific option do to do so by the registry of the extension you requested.